vignesh3022/React-project-Quizapp/README.md

 ### Challenge Yourself
 - Explore various quiz categories to expand your knowledge and discover new interests.
 - Share your quiz results with friends and challenge them to beat your score.

-## Contributions

-Contributions to the Quiz App are welcome!
-If you have ideas for new quiz categories, feature enhancements, or bug fixes, feel free to contribute to the project.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to get involved.